icssc/peterportal-api-next/tools/grades-updater/README.md

    + All messages, warnings, and errors are listed in a log file located under `logs`

 ### Uploading the Data
+1. Please make sure all the entries under `outputData` meet your expectation

 ## Acknowledgments
 This project is made possible by University of California, Irvine's Public Records Office (PRO) and ICS Student Council (ICSSC).